creativeforge

 Defend or die!

-GravityWell is a little JavaScript game that I am working on during my (limited) free time.
-It is based on a little workshop that I organized in summer 2023 with the neighbourhood children.
-The goal was to create a little Asteroid clone.
+GravityWell is a little JavaScript game that I created.
+It is based on a workshop that I organized in summer 2023 for the neighbourhood children.
+The goal was to create an Asteroids clone.
 The kids made some crazy cool artworks:

 Drawing of an astronaut Drawing of a queen bee Drawing of quadropod